konahart/konahart.github.io/constellations/index.md

 Essential to good design is an intuitive metaphor---or model---of how elements are organized and can be manipulated.
-Code Bubbles introduced ``bubbles,'' but even this is not so much a comprehensive metaphor that fully explans the bubbles' fuctionality, but mostly serves to emphasize that bubbles fuction differenty from more-familiar ``windows.''
+Code Bubbles introduced "bubbles," but even this is not so much a comprehensive metaphor that fully explans the bubbles' fuctionality, but mostly serves to emphasize that bubbles fuction differenty from more-familiar "windows."

 Returning to existing creative writing software, many have the same component
 elements: